raspberrypisig/minimal-mistakes/_posts/2018-01-30-sonoff-tasmota.md

 ### Ready to Upload

 Before uploading:
--  check the correct port is selected and double-check the board paramters in Tools menu
+-  Check the correct port is selected and double-check the board paramters in Tools menu
--  start the Serial Monitor and change baud rate to 115200
+-  Start the Serial Monitor and change baud rate to 11520
+-  Make sure that the Serial Monitor is visible and open during upload.

 Now you can click on the Upload option in the Arduno IDE .
 This commences the compile step and the flashing of the file will follow.
 This will take a few minutes.

-When the writing of the Flash has completed the Serial Monitor should show that a connection has been established to your wifi router.
-If it doesn’t do this after several seconds disconnect the FTDI from the PC, re-connect and re-open the Serial Monitor.
+If you get espcomm errors, try swapping RX and TX, then put into upload mode and upload.

 ## Set SONOFF MODULE after upload
 If all goes well, the Serial monitor should reveal IP address of Sonoff - if you miss it, use Advanced IP Scanner.